eclipse-edc/Samples/README.md

 step-by-step guide for getting familiar with the project.
 The code and a detailed documentation for each sample reside in the respective module.

+Please note that these samples are EDC specific and meant to show how the EDC platform can be extended.
+If you are looking for more hi-level Dataspace scoped samples, please check out the [Dataspace Hub project](https://github.com/eclipse-dataspace-hub)

 ## Prerequisites

 The samples assume a working knowledge of the **EDC nomenclature**.
 If you do not know about the EDC nomenclature we